aptos-foundation/AIPs/TEMPLATE.md

 ## Security Considerations

+Has this change being audited by any auditing firm?
 Any potential scams?
 What are the mitigation strategies?
 Any security implications/considerations?
 Any security design docs or auditing materials that can be shared?